Mikveh: Orthodox Judaism

 Orthodox Judaism generally adheres to the classical regulations and traditions, and consequently Orthodox Jewish women are obligated to immerse in a mikveh between niddah and sexual relations with their husbands.
 This includes brides before their marriage, and married women after their menstruation period or childbirth.

 In accordance with Orthodox rules concerning modesty, men and women immerse in separate mikveh facilities in different locations, or else use the mikveh at different designated times.

+In May 2026, the first mikveh reported on an Israeli military base was inaugurated at an Israel Border Police base in central Israel, beside a small synagogue.
+Before its construction, some personnel used mikvaot in nearby communities before missions.